internetee/EPP-web-client/README.md

     cp current/config/application-example.yml shared/config/application.yml # and edit it
     exit
     # at your local machine
-    mina pr deploy # this is command you use in every application code update
+    mina pr deploy # when using mina deploy

 For Apache, epp web client goes to port 443 in production, /etc/apache2/sites-enabled/webclient.conf short example: